 Use the base recipe formula and create your own version of pesto with herb of your choice.
 You can experiment with a variety of herbs and nuts.
 Use the same portions listed in this basil walnut recipe and combine various ingredients to create your own version of delicious pesto sauce.

-No basil pesto can have – flat leaf parsley, cilantro, mint, sage, tarragon.
+Basil pesto can have – flat leaf parsley, cilantro, mint, sage, tarragon.

 You can even experiment with leafy greens – like kale, spinach, aurgula.